Future of Innovation

-The Heikkila Chemistry and Advanced Materials Science Building (HCAMS) will drive the future of education, innovation and discovery in our region and in our state.
+The Heikkila Chemistry and Advanced Materials Science Building (HCAMS) is the newest addition to the UMD campus and will drive the future of education, innovation and discovery in our region and in our state.

 Up to date education

-Up to date facilities provides a up to date education by providing modern research equipment and facilities giving hands-on, real world learning experiences for undergraduate and graduate students to do research alongside faculty and to manage projects with area industry.
+Up to date facilities provide modern research equipment giving hands-on, real-world learning experiences for undergraduate and graduate students to do research alongside faculty and manage projects with area industry.

 Collaboration, Collaboration, Collaboration

 The design of building with open concept labs is all about collaboration.
-Students can interact with each other as the work to solve problems, seeking input from their peers.
+Students can interact with each other as they work to solve problems, seeking input from their peers.
 Teaching labs located next to faculty labs opens up opportunities for faculty mentoring.
-With the new Advanced Materials Science Program collaboration between disciplines through out the College and industry leaders means students are learning about the growing field of materials science.
+With the new Advanced Materials Science program, collaboration between disciplines throughout the College and industry leaders means students are learning about this growing field as it develops.

 Materials Science Matters